dbmi-pitt/bioinf_teachingNLP/README.md

 3. Run ```sudo docker-compose up -d```

 ### Running the notebooks
-All notebooks can be executed using Jupyter notebook or JupyterLab in the Python environment.
-For more details on how instructors can set up the notebooks as assignments, see below.
+All notebooks can be executed using Jupyter notebook or JupyterLab in the Python environment with the above setup instructions.

-## For instructors

 ## Troubleshoot